Creating great content is the most important part of all successful eCommerce SEO strategies. And it’s no different for eCommerce companies.

 - When you link out to related internal pages, use relevant anchor text.
 Anchor text is the clickable text in a link.
 Determine the top targeted keywords for the page you’re linking to and use one of those keywords as your anchor text.
 Instead of saying “click here” you can say check out other “fresh seafood” products.

 - Add navigational, contextual, and hierarchical links.
 Take advantage of every type of internal link you can.
 Navigational links are inlinks from footers, headers, and menus.
 Contextual inlinks are from unique content like product descriptions and blog posts.
 And hierarchical inlinks come from parent, child, or sibling pages.
 Breadcrumbs and clickable taxonomies are great examples of hierarchical linking opportunities.
+Check out some of the best direct to consumer brands for inspiration.

 - Adding a Related Product section is an easy way to create internal links.
 By adding a Related Product section, you open a natural opportunity to link to related products in the category or subcategory.
+This is easy using integrated tools in an online marketplace.

 Internal linking brings us, then, to the next entry in our series: technical SEO for eCommerce sites.

 There we’ll cover overall website structure.
 And you’ll see how intuitive website structure lends itself to logical internal linking, easy user navigation, and a site that search engines can crawl and understand quickly.
+This is especially important if you're in a very competitive field like running a subscription website.

 BlueCart is a member of the SEMrush affiliate program and makes commission through advertising and linking to SEMrush.com.